NEOSidekick/NEOSidekick.Revisions/Readme.md

 [![Latest Stable Version](https://poser.pugx.org/codeq/revisions/v/stable)](https://packagist.org/packages/codeq/revisions)
 [![License](https://poser.pugx.org/codeq/revisions/license)](LICENSE)

-# Code Q Revisions
+# IN DEVELOPMENT: Code Q Revisions

-After this plugin is installed in your Neos CMS project, it will automatically create revisions of pages including their content when publishing content to live.
+The revisions package will automatically create revisions of pages including their content every time changes are published to live.

-Afterwards you can select existing revisions in the inspector for each page and revert to them.
+This enables you to understand which editor published which changes, and you can select existing revisions in the inspector for each page and revert to them.

-Also, CLI commands exist to list, apply and remove revisions.
+We also offer CLI commands to list, apply and remove revisions.

+Note: The package will be commercially licensed to cover development costs.

 ## Installation